Rockfire Resources (LON:ROCK) Trading Up 1.4% – Still a Buy?

-Rockfire Resources (LON:ROCK – Get Free Report) last issued its quarterly earnings results on Monday, September 22nd.
+Rockfire Resources (LON:ROCK – Get Free Report) last posted its earnings results on Monday, September 22nd.
 The company reported GBX (0.01) EPS for the quarter.

 About Rockfire Resources